What is the future we need?

 1. A youtube video at a conference on basic income.
 This doesn’t cover the environmental aspects.

 1. The three published papers in EPW related to this work are Implementing Intergenerational Equity in Goa, Catastrophic Failure of Public Trust in Mining: Case Study of Goa and Intergenerational Equity Case Study

-2. I’d recommend reading these two blog posts that answer Why 100% to Permanent Fund and Why income distribution only as Citizen’s Dividend.
+2. We recommend reading these two blog posts that answer the most frequent questions, Why 100% to Permanent Fund and Why income distribution only as Citizen’s Dividend.

 4. How a loss from the commons is equivalent to a negative basic income or a per-head tax.